repeaterjs/repeater/README.md

 # Channel.js
-### The missing constructor function for creating safe async iterators
+The missing constructor function for creating safe async iterators

+## Installation
+`npm install @channel/channel`

+`yarn add @channel/channel`

+## Rationale

-[Async iterators](https://github.com/tc39/proposal-async-iteration) are available in most modern javascript runtimes but have yet to achieve widespread usage by the community due to various [pitfalls](https://github.com/tc39/proposal-async-iteration/issues/126) and [gotchas](https://github.com/apollographql/graphql-subscriptions/issues/116).
+While [async iterators](https://github.com/tc39/proposal-async-iteration) are available in most modern javascript runtimes, they have yet to achieve widespread usage due to various [pitfalls](https://github.com/tc39/proposal-async-iteration/issues/126) and [gotchas](https://github.com/apollographql/graphql-subscriptions/issues/116).
+What async iterators need is something akin to the `Promise` constructor, which allows developers to convert callback-based APIs into promise returning functions.
 This library implements the `Channel` class, a minimal message queue which emulates the simplicity of the `Promise` constructor and makes it easy to transform *any* callback-based source of data (e.g. `EventTarget`, `EventEmitter`, `Stream`) into an async iterator.
 The `Channel` class is designed to drop developers into a [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) by preventing common mistakes made when hand-crafting async iterators.

-NOTE: This README assumes familiarity with recent javascript features, specifically [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), [async/await](https://javascript.info/async-await) and [iterators/generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
+NOTE: This README assumes some familiarity with recent javascript features, specifically [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), [async/await](https://javascript.info/async-await) and [iterators/generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).

-## Selected Examples
+## Examples

 Logging a timestamp every second